Acland Falls emerges through the dense thicket overhead, sliding down a rock face covered

 waterfall safety information

 The marker indicates the approximate location of Cain Flat at the start of the walk to the falls.
+If the map is not zoomed in locally, as can occur with some browsers, simply refresh this web page.

 If you would like to leave a comment about this waterfall, please fill in the comment box below.